dharmab/8492sqdn.net/content/guides/vr/index.md

 weight: 3
 ---

-# Abandon All Hope, Ye Who Don Thy Heaset
+# <span style="color:red">Abandon All Hope, Ye Who Don Thy Headset and Gaze Into the Infinite Abyss</span>

 ⚠️ Don’t bother with VR for flight sims unless:
+1. You have money and time to burn.
+> A **great** VR experience will likely cost you $1000-3000 USD for the headset, PC upgrades, and accessories.
 1. You have a very high end PC.
-> A **great** VR experience will likely cost you $1000-3000 USD for the headset, PC upgrades, and accessories.
 2. You are willing and able to troubleshoot all manner of obscure technical issues.
 3. You are comfortable installing software from GitHub and very carefully reading technical instructions written by software engineers.
 4. You are OK with your headset breaking for absolutely no fault of your own due to software updates.
 This includes being OK with headsets becoming permanently bricked and unusuable.